vishvAsa/vedAH_yajuH/yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/sUtra-pAThaH/oldenberg/20_sarpabaliH/19_02_evam_ata.md

 title = "१९ ०२ एवम् अत"

 +++
-Let him repeat in the same way this Bali-offering of whatever food he has got or of flour, from that day to full moon of (the month) Margasirsha.
+2. Let him repeat in the same way this Bali-offering of whatever food he has got or of flour, from that day to full moon of (the month) Mārgaśīrṣa.